-Another important property of the classical EM and KK theories is that they can be treated as emergent entropic gravity models \cite{vacaru19,vacaru19a} (for instance, of E. Verlinde type \cite{verlinde10,verlinde16}) in the theory of Ricci flows \cite{hamilt1,perelman1}.
-Here we cite also D. Friedan \cite{friedan2} who considered equivalents of the R. Hamilton equations in physics before mathematicians elaborated their rigorous geometric analysis and topology formalism, see \cite{monogrrf1,monogrrf2,monogrrf3} for reviews of rigorous geometric results.
-Such geometric theories and non-relativistic physical models are characterized by the so-called G. Perelman F- and W-functionals (the last one is called also as W-entropy) and associated statistical thermodynamical models.
-In our works, an approach to modified gravity and information flow theories was developed in relativistic form which can be applied to study locally anisotropic stochastic and kinetic processes \cite{vacaru2000,vacaru2012}, quantized and generalized for relativistic/ noncommutative/ supersymmetric configurations \cite {ruchin13,vacaru09,gheorghiu16,rajpoot17}.
-Here we cite also a series of works on gradient flows of non Abelian gauge fields, conformal and supersymmetric gauge models \cite {narayanan06,luescher09,weisz11,carosso18,bergner18}, see also mathematical results on Ricci-Yang-Mills geometric flow evolution \cite{streets09}.
+An important property of the classical EM and KK theories is that they can be treated as emergent entropic gravity models \cite{vacaru19,vacaru19a} (for instance, of E. Verlinde type \cite{verlinde10,verlinde16}) in the theory of Ricci flows \cite{hamilt1,perelman1}.
+Here we cite D. Friedan \cite {friedan2} who considered equivalents of the R. Hamilton equations in physics before mathematicians elaborated a rigorous geometric analysis and topology formalism, see \cite{monogrrf1,monogrrf2,monogrrf3} for reviews of results.
+Such geometric and non-relativistic physical theories are characterized by the so-called G. Perelman F- and W-functionals (the last one is called also as W-entropy) and associated statistical thermodynamical models.
+In our works, an approach to modified gravity and information flow theories was developed in relativistic form and applied in the study of locally anisotropic stochastic and kinetic processes \cite {vacaru2000,vacaru2012} and generalizations for quantum and relativistic/ noncommutative/ supersymmetric theories \cite {ruchin13,vacaru09,gheorghiu16,rajpoot17}.
+Here we cite also a series of papers on gradient flows of non Abelian gauge fields, conformal and supersymmetric gauge models \cite {narayanan06,luescher09,weisz11,carosso18,bergner18}, see also a work on Ricci-Yang-Mills geometric flow evolution \cite{streets09}.